AI Fluency 4D Framework

 "What does the AI need to understand the task fully?"

 Framing determines output quality.
-A good description includes role, constraints, examples, and expected format — not just the ask.
+A good description includes role, constraints, examples, and expected format.
+Not just the ask.

 🔍